ggerganov/kbd-audio/README.md

 ### Keytap2

 The **keytap2** tool is another interesting tool for recovering text from audio.
-It does not require training data - instead it uses statistical information about the frequency of the letters and n-grams in the English language.
+It does not require training data - instead it uses statistical information about the frequencies of the letters and n-grams in the English language.
 The tool is still in development, but you can see a short demonstration here:

 [Video: Keytap2 - Sneak Peek (8:38)](https://youtu.be/DJdT7vsJtxw)